Kolmogorov's dissipation number and determining wavenumber for dyadic models: Preliminaries

 \section{Preliminaries}

 We denote $H=l^2$ which is endowed with the standard scalar product and norm,

-As mentioned earlier, we choose the wavenumber $\lambda_n=\lambda^n$ for a constant $\lambda>1$, and all integers $n\geq 0$.
-As standard Sobolev space $H^s$ for functions with spacial variables, we use the same notation $H^s$ in this paper to represent the space for a sequence $\{u_n\}_{n=1}^{\infty}$, which is endowed with the scaler product
+As mentioned earlier, we choose the wavenumber $\lambda_n=\lambda^n/L$ for a constant $\lambda>1$ and all integers $n\geq 0$, where $L$ denotes the domain size for the original NSE and MHD systems.
+As standard Sobolev space $H^s$ for functions with spatial variables, we use the same notation $H^s$ in this paper to represent the space for a sequence $\{u_n\}_{n=1}^{\infty}$, which is endowed with the scaler product

 and the norm

 Notice that $H^0=l^2$ is the energy space.

 We introduce the concept of solutions for dyadic models as follows. \begin{Definition} A pair of $H$-valued functions $(a(t), b(t))$ defined on $[t_0,\infty)$ is said to be a weak solution of (\ref{sys-2}) if $a_j$ and $b_j$ satisfy (\ref{sys-2}) and $a_j, b_j\in C^1([t_0,\infty))$ for all $j\geq0$. \end{Definition}